-1.0 Introduction
+1.0 INTRODUCTION

-This statistical analysis plan (SAP) provides the proposed analyses for the MiCRVO protocol titled "A Pilot Study for the Evaluation of Minocycline as a Microglia Inhibitor in the Treatment of Central Retinal Vein Occlusions".
-This document contains fifteen sections: (1) background of the study, (2) data sources for analyses, (3) an overview of the study design, (4) statistical considerations, (5) participant disposition, (6) participant characteristics, (7) participant compliance, (8) treatment, (9) criteria for stopping the study, (10) statistical analysis for the primary outcome, (11) statistical analyses for the secondary outcomes, (12) review of safety analyses, (13) quality assurance plans, (14) references, and (15) proposed data tables, figures and listings.
+This statistical analysis plan (SAP) provides the proposed analyses for the MiBRVO protocol titled "A Pilot Study for the Evaluation of Minocycline as a Microglia Inhibitor in the Treatment of Branch Retinal Vein Occlusions".
+This document contains fifteen sections: (1) background of the study (2) data sources for analyses, (3) an overview of the study design, (4) statistical considerations, (5) participant disposition, (6) participant characteristics, (7) participant compliance, (8) treatment, (9) criteria for stopping the study, (10) statistical analysis for the primary outcome, (11) statistical abalysis for the secondary outcomes, (12) review of safety analyses, (13) quality assurance plans, (14) references, and (15) proposed data tables, figures and listings.
 This document is based on version 22.0 of the protocol dated December 10, 2019.

-1.1 Central Retinal Vein Occlusions (CRVO)
+1.1 Branch Retinal Vein Occlusions (BRVO)

 Retinal vein occlusions (RVOs) are a significant source of vision loss, affecting mostly healthy people over 55 years of age.
 The common source of vision loss is the macular edema accompanying the retinal injury.
 The two main types of RVOs are branch retinal vein occlusions (BRVO) and central retinal vein occlusions (CRVO).
-Prevalence of CRVO is approximately 0.1% (1, 2).
+Prevalence of BRVO, including hemi-retinal vein occlusions (HRVO), range between 0.6%-1.2% (1, 2).
 The fundamental cause of macular edema associated with RVOs is not completely understood, but it is increasingly clear that its pathophysiology extends beyond microvascular disease to involve immune mediators in the retina, such as microglia.
-Retinal microglia, derived from the monocytic lineage, are resident cells in the healthy retina that may be construed as representatives of the immune system in the immune-privileged environment of the retina.
+Retinal microglia, derived from the monocytic lineage, are resident cells in the healthy retina that may be construed as representatives of the immune system in the immuneprivileged environment of the retina.
 There is accumulating evidence that retinal microglia are associated with inflammation in the retina in conditions such as diabetic retinopathy and the RVOs.
 Therefore, microglia represent a promising cellular target for forms of therapy that limit the deleterious inflammatory changes found in vein occlusions.
 Minocycline, a second-generation tetracycline with anti-inflammatory properties and high lipophilicity, appears to inhibit the activation of microglia as has been observed in animal studies and culture (3-6).
-Minocycline is used widely clinically and has been shown to be well tolerated when used at the FDA-approved doses proposed in this study.
-The objective of this study is to investigate the safety and potential efficacy of minocycline, a microglia inhibitor, in the treatment of CRVO.
+Minocycline is used widely clinically and has been shown to be well tolerated when used as the FDA-approved doses proposed in this study.
+The objective of this study is to investigate the safety and potential efficacy of minocycline, a microglia inhibitor, in the treatment of BRVO.